-5. Assessment and Conclusion
+7. Assessment and Conclusion

 This paper uses methodological advances in machine learning to apply to historical census data classification.
 In particular, it has shown that boosting, followed by ensemble methods, sometimes associated with LR, among the probabilistic approaches generate sizable improvements in accuracy over the benchmark of a stand-alone LR for the classification of individuals by their entrepreneurial status for the early censuses.
 The results tend to confirm Hindman (2015) who suggests that "Ensemble models illustrate what is possible in terms of predictive accuracy, and they provide the best yardstick with which to judge simpler models" ...
-"Ensemble methods are almost always a superior choice to the OLS and logit models that dominate empirical social science work today".
-However, significant improvements in accuracy of the census classifications assessed here can be achieved with a bag-of-words strategy using the OccString feature in the data, which employs advances in text and natural language preprocessing.
-At the same time, DL with neural networks, can also give substantial improvements over the traditional LR method.
-This confirms that ML and DL can be actively developed to tackle classification of historical data.
+"Ensemble methods .... are almost always a superior choice to the OLS and logit models that dominate empirical social science work today".
+At the same time, significant improvements in the accuracy of the census classifications assessed here can be achieved with a bag-of-words strategy using the OccString feature in the data, which employs advances in text and natural language pre-processing.
+However, DL with neural networks performs at the top of all the tested models.
+This confirms that ML, and, especially, DL can be actively developed to tackle classification of historical data.
 This case study has proved that ML and, in particular, DL are techniques that are valuable for classification of historical data; they also encourage subsequent exploration of record linkage of historical census data as recently described by Capobianco and Marinai (2019) and Liu et al. (2019).
 Our efforts demonstrate that a multidisciplinary approach to traditional information classification tasks can realize the potential of a "big data revolution" (Hindman, 2015).
 As Hindman (2015) suggests "[n]ew data sources and better algorithms do allow social scientists of all stripes to offer most accurate forecasts in many ... areas".
 Finally, the addition of machine learning to traditional methodological techniques suggests that the use of big data techniques (even for small sample queries) can help to understand and improve testing of theory.